AscEmon/autosafe_json/README.md

 ## Complete Example 📝

-See the [example](example/) directory for a complete working example with:
+See the [example](example/) directory for a complete working example
-- `test.json` - Sample JSON data with various types
-- `test_response.dart` - Transformed model class
-- Usage demonstration

 ```dart
 import 'dart:convert';